jozefg/blog/posts/2014-11-18-recursion.md

 library for dealing with initial algebras.
 There's only one big twist between what we've laid out and what it does.

-One of the bigger stumbling blocks for our library was factoring out the nice recursive definition for types that we write into the somewhat unnatural contortion of the functorfied version.
+One of the bigger stumbling blocks for our library was changing the nice recursive definition of a type into the functorfied version.
 Really it's not realistic to write all your types this way.
 To help simplify the process `recursion-schemes` provides a type family called `Base` which takes a type and returns its functorfied version.
 We can imagine something like

 ``` haskell
     data instance Base [a] b = Cons a b | Nil